 However, the Court need not become mired in the flood of disqualification cases predicted by the dissenting justices in Caperton.
 Insistence upon review of disqualification decisions by a neutral body of judges can be used to ensure that litigants receive sufficient procedural due process.
 The constitutional question surrounding judicial recusal is primarily one of procedural due process.
 If states put in place adequate procedures for deciding and reviewing disqualification motions, few Caperton-like situations compelling high court intervention are likely to ensue.
 Where erroneous recusal decisions occur in spite of such safeguards, U.S. Supreme Court review should be at least potentially available as necessary to vindicate the strong constitutional interest in neutral courts and fair adjudication, an interest sounding in substantive due process.
 The Court need exercise this potential power only in relatively egregious cases, thereby promoting judicial economy while nonetheless discouraging disqualification abuses.

 29 Rev. Litig.
 249 (2010).

 Stempel, Jeffrey W., "Completing Caperton and Clarifying Common Sense Through Using the Right Standard for Constitutional Judicial Recusal" (2010).
 Scholarly Works.
-Paper 235.
+235.